[Updated] The ideal buyer profile: your key to selling better

 An ice-cream company would be tempted to have an ideal buyer profile of 'cafes' or 'theatres'.
 But is that really the ideal buyer for their business?
 It might be more profitable for them to sell to service stations or supermarkets.

-Our Director of Operations, Lucy Seymour advises:
+Our Director of Operations, Lucy Seymour advises on ideal buyer personas for B2B businesses:

 “Your ideal buyer profile should represent the type of organisation that your business can best support.
 While rarely relevant for B2C brands, a B2B business will be able to use a buyer profile to both target their marketing content and qualify their leads.
 What size of organisation can you support?
 What sector do they work in?
 What location will they be in?”